Bogor Botanical Gardens: Lands Plantentuin te Buitenzorg

 The growth in economy and the effective directorship of Rudolph Scheffer and Melchior Treub, fueled the maturation of the garden as a leading regional center for biological study.
 In 1876 R. Scheffer, who was keen on agriculture development, founded the "economic garden" some distance from Buitenzorg.
 There he had culture crops such as coffee, rubber, tobacco, soy and rice, cultivated and experimented.
 In 1880, M. Treub became director of the garden and organized it into elaborate institutions.
 He founded the botanical laboratory (1884), the Zoologicum Bogoriense (1894) and a marine research laboratory (1904).
 In addition, he also had the garden expanded by 60 ha in 1892.
 Under his leadership, fundamental research was successfully completed on diseases that threatened plants of economic importance, such as the coffee-leaf fungal disease and the sereh-disease on sugarcane plants.

 The garden enjoyed wide international attention and was regularly visited by botanists and biologists from various countries to conduct research.
 This led to the opening of the new Treub's laboratory in 1914.
 A shortage of land occurred in 1927 due to the growing plants collection.
 Therefore, the garden was extended east of the Ciliwung river.
 Part of the new section was arranged in similar manner to the main garden, with the rest laid out as large lawns, avenues, ponds, teahouses and glasshouses for orchids.
-Astrid Avenue was laid out there to honor Princess Astrid of Belgium's visit in 1928; the avenue was decorated with spectacular displays of canna lilies of various colors.
+Astrid Avenue was laid out there to honor Queen Astrid of Belgium's visit in 1928; the avenue was decorated with spectacular displays of canna lilies of various colors.

-A new branch of the garden was opened near the town of Purwodadi in East Java, under the direction of the acting director Lourens Baas Becking on January 30, 1941.
+A new branch of the garden was opened near the town of Pasuruan Regency in East Java, under the name Purwodadi Botanical Garden under the direction of the acting director Lourens Baas Becking on January 30, 1941.
 The new garden was intended for tropical-dry plants cultivation.
 However, before much could be done to develop the new garden, the Dutch East Indies would soon join World War II.

 In March 1942 the Japanese marched into Bogor and a year later took over the directorship of both the garden and the herbarium.
 Two Japanese botanists were appointed in charge of the botanic garden, Professor Takenoshin Nakai (中井猛之進) as director and Kanehira (兼平) as head of the herbarium.
 These two men strove to protect the garden from Japanese soldiers who planned to have the trees from the garden cut down for war lumber supplies.
 Under the Japanese the garden was renamed Shokubutsuen (植物園; Botanical Garden).